MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_random_sitting.md

 # Entity Documentation - minecraft:behavior.random_sitting

-`minecraft:behavior.random_sitting` allows an entity to stop and sit for a random duration of time.
+`minecraft:behavior.random_sitting` compels an entity to stop and sit for a random duration of time.

 ## Parameters